lakshmi-sathi/CERN-Evaluation-Task/README.md

 # Evaluation Exercise

-This repository contains the notebook that you can clone / modify for the GSoC evaluation exercise for the ATLAS Autoencoders project.
+This repository contains solution for the GSoC evaluation exercise for the ATLAS Autoencoders project.